danielsaidi/TagKit/README.md

     <img src="Resources/Demo.gif" width=300 />
 </p>

 Tags and views can be customized to fit your specific needs.
-You can change the slug format and tag any custom models, and when presenting tags you can apply custom styling and use any views you like.
+You can change the slug format and tag any custom models.
+When presenting tags, you can apply custom styling and use any views you like.

-TagKit supports `iOS 13`, `macOS 11`, `tvOS 13` and `watchOS 6`.